5 Best Bollywood Horror Movies That Will Give You A Chilling Experience - ExBulletin

 Discard: Ajay Devgn, Urmila Matondkar, Nana Patekar, Rekha, Fardeen Khan and Tanuja.

 The plot revolves around a couple who rent a high-rise apartment.
 When Vishal (Ajay Devgn) learns that the low price of the apartment is due to a mother who committed suicide after killing her son, he chooses to keep this information a secret from his wife, Swati (Urmila Matondkar).
-However, Swati finally learns of the suicide and her behavior begins to change.
-Vishal initially questions this change in behavior and takes his wife to the doctor, but soon after, when she brutally murders the building guards, he enlists the help of an exorcist, Sarita (Rekha ).
+However, Swati eventually learns of the suicide, and her behavior begins to change.
+Vishal initially questions this change in behavior and takes his wife to the doctor, but soon when she brutally murders the building guards, he takes the help of an exorcist, Sarita (Rekha).
 After investigation, they quickly discover that the woman did not commit suicide but was murdered.
 To help the spirit leave Swati’s body, Vishal hatches a plan to catch the culprit.
-Bhoot is renowned for its atmospheric horror and powerful performances, particularly by Urmila Matondkar, who won praise for her portrayal of a ghost-possessed woman.
+Bhoot is renowned for its atmospheric horror and powerful performances, particularly by Urmila Matondkar, who received praise for her portrayal of a ghost-possessed woman.

 1920